Otis Redding: Other awards and honors

 After Redding's death, the Académie du Jazz in France named an award after him.
 The Prix Otis Redding is given to the best record release in the field of R&B. Redding was the first recipient of the award for The Otis Redding Story on Stax; following winners of the award include Aretha Franklin, Ike & Tina Turner, and Curtis Mayfield.
 In 1968, the National Association of Television and Radio Announcers (NATRA) created the Otis Redding Award in his honor.

 Readers of the British music newspaper Melody Maker voted Redding the top vocalist of 1967, superseding Elvis Presley, who had topped the list for the prior 10 years.

 The Rock and Roll Hall of Fame inducted Redding in 1989, declaring his name to be "synonymous with the term soul music that arose out of the black experience in America through the transmutation of gospel and rhythm and blues into a form of funky, secular testifying."
 In 1988, he was inducted into the Georgia Music Hall of Fame.
 Five years later, the United States Post Office issued a 29-cent commemorative postage stamp in his honor.
 Redding was inducted into the Songwriters Hall of Fame in 1994, and in 1999 he received the Grammy Lifetime Achievement Award.
 The Rock and Roll Hall of Fame included three Redding recordings, "Shake", "(Sittin' On) The Dock of the Bay", and "Try a Little Tenderness", on its list of "The 500 Songs That Shaped Rock and Roll".
+The Black Music & Entertainment Walk of Fame inducted him in 2021.